shafy/shafyy/content/post/how-does-a-vr-headset-work-basics.md

 ---
 title: "How does a VR headset work?
-Intro & Basics"
+The Basics"
 date: 2020-03-10T21:50:00+00:00
 draft: false
 ---

-In this blog post series, I dive into the technical details of virtual reality headsets and try to explain as simply as possible how they work.
-This first part aims to give a general overview of the basics of VR headsets.
-The subsequent parts will then focus on specific aspects.

-Hopefully, this series brings you the core concepts behind VR closer and gives you an idea of how VR will continue to develop in the near future and what the challenges are.
+In this article, I want to give you a quick overview of the basics that make a modern VR headset tick.
+It doesn't get too technical.

 I'm going to focus on 6 degrees of freedom (DoF), stand-alone (also called mobile, or all-in-one) VR headsets such as the Oculus Quest or the HTC Vive Focus.
 These are headsets that don't need a PC or external sensors to run.
 Of course, a lot of the technology in stand-alone and PC VR headsets are similar.
 The main difference is that PC VR headsets rely on the CPU and GPU of the connected computer to do the heavy lifting, and therefore are more powerful.
 In stand-alone headsets, everything is done on-board.

 Here's a quick overview of the basic components that make a VR headset tick.

-# CPU and GPU
+# CPU, GPU and battery

 A VR headsets contains a lot of parts that other computers (such as laptops and smartphones) also contain.
 The basic components of a computer are the CPU (central processing unit) and a memory to store data.
 Like most modern computers, VR headsets also contain a GPU (graphics processing unit) that helps to increase performance when displaying images.
 Which, obviously, is quite important for a VR headset.
+For example, the Oculus Quest's CPU is a Qualcomm Snapdragon 835 and its GPU is a Qualcomm Adreno 540 GPU.
+[1]

-Standalone headsets also need a power source, so they contain Lithium-ion batteries.
+Stand-alone headsets also need a on-board power source, so they contain Lithium-ion batteries.

 # Optical lenses and screens

 Unlike the 2D screens we are used to on our laptops and phones, a VR headset needs our eyes and brain to think that we are in a different 3D virtual world.
 This is done with optical lenses.

 Fundamentally, VR headsets use normal screens.
 For example, the Quest has an OLED screen, while the Oculus Rift S has an LCD screen.
-That screen is located only a couple of centimeters in front of your eyes, but the lenses distort the photons that are emitted from the screen, changing the path of the light and the angle they hit your eyes.
+That screen is located only a couple of centimeters in front of your eyes, but the lenses distort the photons that are emitted from the screen, changing the path of the light and the angle that hit your eyes.
 Your brain uses a variety of cues to orient itself in space.
 VR headsets simulate these cues to create the feeling of immersion.

 Depending on the the screen, the lenses and the distance from your eyes, the produced image will have a different resolution and field of view (FoV).
 In this case, it makes more sense to measure the angular resolution or Pixel Per Degree (PPD) instead of only the resolution of the screen behind the lenses.
 This is what ultimatly matters to your eyes.
 Simply said, given a fixed resolution, a headset with a smaller FoV has more PPD.
 Obviously there are more factors that determine image quality.
 This simple example shows that designing VR headsets is a never ending game of trade-offs (in this case, FoV vs. PPD).

 For example the Oculus Quest has a binocular horizontal FoV of about 95° (binocular meaning when you look with both eyes) and a horizontal resolution of 1440 pixels.
-Therefore, the horizontal PPD is 15 [1]
+Therefore, the horizontal PPD is 15 [2]

 # Tracking